Care Kori Na

-Care Kori Na was an Indian Bengali romantic TV series that was premiered on 16 June 2012 on the channel Star Jalsha.
+Care Kori Na is an Indian Bengali romance television series that premiered on 16 June 2012 on the channel Star Jalsha.
 The last episode was aired on 9 March 2013.
-Farhan Imroze and Madhumita SarKar was an Indian Bengali romantic TV series that was premiered on 16 June 2012 on the channel Star Jalsha.
-The last episode was aired on 9 March 2013.
-Farhan Imroze and Madhumita SarKar played the lead roles of Krishnendu Sengupta and Juni (Jahnnabi Mukherjee) respectively.
+Farhan Imroze and Madhumita SarKar.
+The last episode aired on 9 March 2013.
+Farhan Imroze and Madhumita SarKar play the lead roles of Krishnendu Sengupta and Juni (Jahnnabi Mukherjee) respectively.

 Plot

 Krishnendu is a brilliant, honest but short-tempered 3rd year medical student from a very poor family who is studying at the prestigious BIMS (Bengal Institute of Medical Science) near Kolkata.
 Juni is an arrogant, spoiled daughter of the renowned and influential cardiothoracic surgeon Samaresh Mukherjee.
 Juni joins BIMS as a first year student.
 Being raised in a rich and influential family, the rude reality of hostel life at BIMS made her situation very bad.

 A sequence of events unfolded dramatically that made Krishnendu and Juni enemies, and at the same time other separate incidents made Samaresh furious with Krishnendu.
 When Malabika (Juni's mother) saw Krishnendu for the first time, she found him strikingly similar to their old acquaintance Saradindu Sengupta.
 She secretly investigates, and comes to find out that Krishnendu is the son of Saradindu and Khuku-di (Kanika Sengupta).

 Meanwhile, slowly Juni realizes the good qualities of Krishnedu's character, and she begins to like him.
 They become friends.
 During this period, it was revealed to the audience that Saradindu is sentenced to 14 years in prison, which Samaresh was responsible for (this fact is not known to Krishnendu).
 Malabika meets Krishnendu secretly at the Principal (Mr Banerjee)'s office and requests him not to have contact with Juni anymore, as it could be harmful to both Juni and Krishnendu.
 Krishnedu begins to avoid Juni.

 The day Samaresh slapped and insulted Krishnendu at a party (to which Samaresh's family was invited and Krishnendu was working as a waiter to earn money to pay for his exam fees), Juni expressed her love for Krishnendu.
 However, Krishnendu refused.
 Juni tried sometimes in weird and innovative ways to make Krishnendu understand her true love for him.
 Finally, Krishnendu relents and accepts her love.